linolayani/linoleparquet.github.io/content/posts/2024/what-happens-when-you-type-test.webiste.com-in-your-browser/index.md

 >
 > It retrieves the requested resource, in this case, the homepage of test.website.com, and **return it** to your browser.
 >
-> Your browser **renders the webpage**: it fetchs the homepage's dependencies and display it on your screen.
+> Your browser **renders the webpage**: it fetches the homepage's dependencies and display it on your screen.

 ---